PaarthPandey10/enterprise-it-ot-infrastructure-security-labs/screenshots/README.md

 ## Overview

 This folder serves as the unified media repository for the entire project.
-To maintain a clean directory structure, all individual lab folders (e.g., `01-siemens-scalance-firewall`, `02-cisco-secure-firewall-3100`) reference images stored here using relative paths.
+To maintain a clean directory structure, all individual lab folders reference images stored here using relative paths.

 ---